ws-kj/Orphic/README.md

 `$ orphic <do task that would otherwise require complex commands that you don't know off the top of your head>`

-You can specify `-i` or `--interpret` to have the output of the command described in natural language as well (note that this is generally very slow).
+`-i` or `--interpret` will describe the output of the task in natural language (note that this is generally very slow).
 ```
 $ orphic -i how much disk space is available
 You have 16GB available out of a total of 113GB on your main hard